Exclusive: Chipotle builds team to defend against activist investor Ackman - sources

-BOSTON/LOS ANGELES Chipotle Mexican Grill Inc (CMG.N) has turned to high-profile investment bankers and lawyers to help defend against activist investor William Ackman, according to two people familiar with the matter on Thursday.
+BOSTON/LOS ANGELES Chipotle Mexican Grill Inc has turned to high-profile investment bankers and lawyers to help defend against activist investor William Ackman, according to two people familiar with the matter on Thursday.

-Investment banks Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N), as well as law firm Wachtell, Lipton, Rosen & Katz LLP, are now working for the U.S. restaurant chain, the people said.
+Investment banks Goldman Sachs Group Inc and Morgan Stanley, as well as law firm Wachtell, Lipton, Rosen & Katz LLP, are now working for the U.S. restaurant chain, the people said.
 Chipotle has also hired crisis public relations firm Joele Frank, they added.

 Neither Ackman nor his New York-based hedge fund, Pershing Square Capital Management LP, have publicly made any demands of Chipotle after becoming its second-largest shareholder last month.